open-telemetry/opentelemetry-js/doc/contributing/diag-logging.md

 >
 > - If you *want* the raw dump with internal properties, use Node.js's `console.dir()`, which bypasses custom inspect methods.

 Note that the exact output of these custom inspect methods is **not a promised interface**.
-A change to format of the inspect string output is not considered a breaking change.
+A change to the format or content of the inspect string output is not considered a breaking change.